Demographics of Bangladesh: Ethnic group

-There are small communities of Meitei people in the Sylhet district, which is close to the Meitei homeland across the border in Manipur, India.
+There are small communities of Meitei people (alias Manipuri people) in the Sylhet district, which is close to the Meitei homeland across the border in Manipur, India.

 There is a large population of Rohingya refugees from Myanmar near the border in the southeast.
 There are 28,000 living in two UN refugee camps in Cox's Bazar as well as some 200,000 "unregistered people of concern" living outside of the camps.
 The refugee crisis originated in the early 1990s when the first wave numbering some 250,000 of the predominantly Muslim ethnic group fled persecution from their home in Rakhaine—Myanmar's westernmost state.
 Bangladesh seeks to repatriate the refugees back to Myanmar.
 Since 2017, there are approximately 1.1 million Rohingya refugees living in Bangladesh.